-TG: An upbeat, uptempo song about a girl.
-She might be an ex-lover on the path to stardom; she might be the starlet who jumped off the HOLLYWOOD sign; she might just be shooting something X-rated and needs a little encouragement from the director.
+TG: She might be an ex-lover on the path to stardom; she might be the starlet who jumped off the HOLLYWOOD sign; she might be shooting something X-rated and needs encouragement from the director.
 Whatever the meaning, the song is great.

-Just listening to multiple Michael McDonalds belting out “Peeeeeg!” and “For-eign mooo-vie” at different pitches is incredible.
-The counterpoint of the rhythm against the guitars and keys is infectious.
-Then Jay Graydon lays down that snarling guitar solo.
-And everything fits perfectly!
+Listening to multiple Michael McDonalds belting out “Peeeeeg!” and “For-eign mooo-vie” at different pitches is incredible.
+The guitars and keys are infectious.
+Then Jay Graydon lays down that snarling solo.
 Incredible.

-CM: Every moment of this track qualifies as a hook, from the descending intro (related to that of “Deacon Blues”) through the vamp, verse, chorus, and solo, all hypnotically carried by Chuck Rainey’s bass and Rick Marotta’s drums.
+CM: Every moment of this track qualifies as a hook, all hypnotically carried by Chuck Rainey’s bass and Rick Marotta’s drums.
 Yes, sheer perfection.

 TG: Shake it, sisters.
-This sophisticated groove features many highlights and intricacies which belie its slow strut.
-Like a Sunday in TJ…
+Intricacies belie the slow strut.
+Like a Sunday in TJ...

-CM: Record a deep-pocket backing track live in a room, no click, loops, or punch-ins needed.
-Add a vocal that serves as much rhythmic purpose as melodic, plus a couple of solo overdubs, and voila – another Scam foot-tapper, rib-sticker, and spirit-raiser.
+CM: Record a deep-pocket track live in a room, no click, loops, or punch-ins needed.
+Add a vocal that serves as much rhythmic purpose as melodic, plus a couple of solo overdubs, and voila – another Scam foot-tapper and rib-sticker.
 Modern protocol tends to forbid popular artists recording with such realism, but back when it was valued, Dan and company were more than able to invest every layer with personality.
 “Earrings” exemplifies that notion and steals even rarer jewels on the side.

-TG: Love that plinky guitar picking just after the song starts that morphs (the cat) into a later assault on your senses, especially during the solo.
-Fantastic feel to this song (that can pretty much be said for the entire album – even “Everything You Did”, whose lyrics more reflect the tone of Royal Scam), and the guitar and keyboard workout toward the end sometimes tempts me into thinking it’s better than “Charlemagne”.
+TG: Love that plinky guitar picking just after the song starts that morphs into a later assault on your senses, especially during the solo.
+Fantastic feel to this song, and the guitar and keyboard workout toward the end sometimes tempts me into thinking it’s better than “Charlemagne”.

 TG: Ah, to re-live those dormant dormitory days debating the relative merits of Kools vs Newports, cheap beer vs cheap pizza, Cuervo Gold vs Goldschläger, and whether or not “fine Columbian” was referring to cocaine or coffee.
 This is the perfect song for both 19 and 39 year old males.
 At 19, you imagine you’ll be a sophisticate like Mr. Fagen in the future; at 39 you wonder, “Where the hell am I?” and what happened to that 19-year-old idiot?

 TG: “Lonnie was the kingpin / Back in 1965 / I was singing this song / When Lonnie came alive.”
 This one is intense and relaxed at the right times.
 Listen to the first part of the guitar solo; everything is so quiet that you can hear the guitarist applying vibrato and the strings scraping the frets.
-The rough guitar underneath the early verses contrasts the acoustic guitar themes which follow, and the later strident march theme of the piano sets up the aforementioned solo, which leads to a climax which continues building tension with righteous bass underpinning until the entire climax is resolved through the chorus fading out.
-Apply headphones (not earbuds) and enjoy immensely!
+The rough guitar underneath the early verses contrasts the acoustic themes which follow, and the later the piano sets up the aforementioned solo, which leads to a climax resolved through the chorus fadeout.
+Apply headphones and enjoy!

 CM: The way the verse is presented, one might think a heavy tale was about to be told; the ensuing words could sample a fuller plot or maybe they’re just random nostalgia that includes a college roomie ingesting too many substances.
 Such is the advantage of leaving room for interpretation, which Dan took to various extremes over the years (“West of Hollywood” comes to mind).
 Fully decoding their lyrics can be fun, but it’s just as much fun to let new connotations appear with each listen.

 TG: Break out the hats and hooters, Josie’s home!
-“Josie” is deceptive in that it sounds simple, but there’s some crack chording going on.
-Plus, the semi-spooky minor feel of the intro and break lend the song an other-worldly quality that almost suggests Josie came back from the dead.
+The semi-spooky feel of the intro and break lend the song an other-worldly quality that almost suggests Josie came back from the dead.
 You zombie, be born again my friend!

-CM: Sexy pace, dreamy voicings, nice licks, and harmonic alleys worthy of 52nd Street catapult our gal into the top ten.
+CM: Sexy pace, nice licks, and harmonic alleys worthy of 52nd Street catapult our gal into the top ten.

 CM: Too high on the list?
 Pshaw; this tremendous sleeper conceals unusual twists beneath a puzzling lyric and blends such dissimilar voices as jazzy vibraphone and wistful steel guitar.
 We’re happy to throw a curve or two in our lists as long as they slice the strike zone, and “Razor Boy” surely does.
 It freezes me every time.

-TG: Seems to be about the perils of being a kept woman and possibly romancing said woman: “I guess only women in cages can play down / The things they lose / You think no tomorrow will come when you lay down / You can’t refuse.”
+TG: Seems to be about the perils of being a kept woman and possibly romancing said woman.
 No matter the subject, “Razor Boy” is an incredible construction reflecting the desperate condition of the song’s object.
-Sufficient proof that a song can knock you out without being overtly aggressive.
+Sufficient proof that a song can knock you out without being aggressive.

 TG: I always seem to associate this song with D.B.
-Cooper (and the money he took), and it’s mostly because Fagen sings, “Well, I shot my old man back in Oregon” and Cooper hijacked a plane over Oregon.
-Anyway, “Alive” is as aggressive as “Razor Boy” is passive.
-Muscular guitar opens the action and sets the stage for trouble, which the protagonist provides with his “case of Dynamite”.
+Cooper (and the money he took), mostly because Fagen sings “Well, I shot my old man back in Oregon” and Cooper hijacked a plane over Oregon.
+Muscular guitar sets the stage for trouble, which the protagonist provides with his “case of Dynamite.”
 Yet the lyrics mostly hint at aggression (“luckless pedestrians” and “I don’t want to hurt no one”) while applying transference (“with rage in your eyes and your megaphones” and the “lies and the laughter” of “the evil crowd”).
 Finally, the antagonist sinks into himself, hearing only “the mechanized hum of another world” and ignoring the red lights flashing outside his bunker.